Stochastic Inflation in Numerical Relativity: Stochastic General Relativity

+As noted in various approaches for extension, including recent works \cite{cruces_review_2022, cruces_stochastic_2022, artigas_hamiltonian_2022,jackson2023, Briaud25}, these equations suffer from a consequent number of approximations (gauge and constraint subtleties, neglecting Hubble scale interactions, no gradient couplings between neighbouring points), subject to breaking in scenarios and predictions of interest.

-The stochastic equations of this section \eqref{eq:CoarseGrainedADM_Dyn3}, \eqref{eq:CoarseGrainedADM_Dyn1}, \eqref{eq:CoarseGrainedADM_Dyn2} and \eqref{eq:CoarseGrainedADM_Con1}, \eqref{eq:CoarseGrainedADM_Con2} were first derived in ref.~\cite{Launay24}, where the source terms were obtained for diverse gauge families and coincided for all of them, leading us to conjecture gauge independence.
-In this section we provide a rigorous proof that these equations are indeed valid in all gauges.
+In \cite{Launay24}, we proposed a way forward to solve these issues.
+The associated stochastic equations are recalled in \eqref{eq:CoarseGrainedADM_Dyn3}, \eqref{eq:CoarseGrainedADM_Dyn1}, \eqref{eq:CoarseGrainedADM_Dyn2} and \eqref{eq:CoarseGrainedADM_Con1}, \eqref{eq:CoarseGrainedADM_Con2}.
+In that work the source terms were obtained for diverse gauge families and coincided for all of them, leading us to conjecture their gauge independence.
+In this section we provide a rigorous proof that these stochastic equations are indeed valid in all gauges.